 Leslie Ellis

 Dr. Leslie Ellis, PhD, is an author, teacher, speaker and clinical dreamworker.
 Her book, A Clinician’s Guide to Dream Therapy (Routledge, 2019) offers therapists a primer in modern, experiential dreamwork.
 She has written numerous book chapters and articles on experiential focusing and dreamwork.
 Her award-winning PhD research developed a nightmare treatment process for refugees.
 She developed her somatic, experiential focus through extensive study of focusing.
-She is currently president of The International Focusing Institute.
+She is a former president of The International Focusing Institute.
 She studied depth psychology at Pacifica Graduate Institute and her practice is a hybrid of Jungian and focusing-oriented approaches.
 She is also an expert in treatment of complex trauma and post-traumatic stress injury and developed and taught trauma work at Adler University in Vancouver.
+Leslie is also a member of the International Association for the Study of Dreams.

 Courses and Lecturesby Leslie Ellis